Health and Insurance

 • In case of loss, contact the consulate, and in case of theft, also report to the police.

-For more details, we strongly advise you to consult this brochure.
+For further details, please consult this brochure.